KordingLab/MixedReality_Hololens/README.md

     WordConf.cs and WordGenerator.cs: to generate the texts used with the object.

-data format on the server:
+data formats sent to the server:

     camera data format: the tpye of visual event, time, position.x, position.y, position.z, angle.x, angle.y, angle.z;